Iffa-Gamyra/Product-Configurator/README.md

 **Hover and active pseudo-class states** cannot be driven by the theme. `.circle-icon:hover`, `.inspect-button:hover`, `.inspect-button.active`, `.selected-button.active` are defined only in USS and are not overridable at runtime via C#.

-**`accentSecondary`** in ColorGroup has no runtime effect.
+**`accentSecondary`** in ColorData has no runtime effect.
 It documents the blue used for selected inspect states in USS hover/active rules only.

-**`panelCardBg` on MobileTheme** has alpha 0 by design — mobile panels have no visible background card since they scroll over the 3D view.
+**`panelCardBg` on mobile theme** has alpha 0 by design — mobile panels have no visible background card since they scroll over the 3D view.

 **`UIBlockerRaycast.uiDocument`** must be assigned in the Inspector and must reference the active UIDocument (desktop or mobile depending on current mode).

+**Theme loading is asynchronous.** There is a brief window on startup where the UI is visible but the theme has not yet been applied.
+In practice this is covered by the welcome screen.
+If the CMS server is unreachable, `RuntimeThemeData.CreateDefault()` is used as a fallback so the app never breaks.

 ---